|Front Office biographies

 Moore was presented by the Atlanta Braves 400 Club with its Ivan Allen, Jr. "Mr. Baseball" Award, given to "the person who has contributed significantly to the promotion of baseball in the Atlanta area" in February 2006.
 He was also awarded the 2005 Executive of the Year by the Mid-Atlantic Scouts Association.
 He was named by Baseball America in 2005 as one of the Top 10 Up-and-Coming Power Brokers in Major League Baseball and in 2004, was named the top general manager prospect by the same publication.

 A leader in the Kansas City community, Moore is a regular speaker at numerous community events each year.
-With the assistance of the Royals, he initiated "C" You In the Major Leagues in 2013, a character and leadership-building program with local high school baseball players who will visit Kauffman Stadium throughout the season.
+In 2013, Moore started the "C" You In the Major Leagues Foundation.
+It was created to support youth baseball, education, families in crisis and faith-based programs and organizations.

 close window print window